Enhancing User-Feedback Driven Requirements Prioritization: Background and Related Work

 Although other CrowdRE methods exist, the above tools illustrate that topic modeling and clustering are effective in handling the high volume of feedback data and that the review aggregates are valuable for software evolution~\cite{Stronstad-REW23}.
 Nevertheless, ChangeAdvisor traces user feedback to source code, CLAP prioritizes user reviews instead of candidate requirements, and {\sc Radiation} recommends to remove existing user interface features but falls short of potentially enriching the software with better features.

 Kifetew \emph{et al.}~\cite{Kifetew-IST21} pioneered the use of feedback in automatically prioritizing requirements, which inspires our research.
-As outlined in Fig.~\ref{fig:1}-a, ReFeed comprises of three major steps: associating feedback with each requirement, extracting feedback properties, and inferring the priority of requirements.
+As outlined in Fig.~\ref{fig:1}-a, ReFeed comprises three major steps: associating feedback with each requirement, extracting feedback properties, and inferring the priority of requirements.
 The feedback-requirement associations are established on the basis of textual similarity.
 ReFeed computes the Jaccard similarity between each feedback message and every requirement, and then forms associations if the similarity is greater than a threshold.
 Similarity-based associations are common in contemporary CrowdRE tools~\cite{Palomba-ICSE17, Nayebi-RE23}.

 ReFeed extracts quantifiable properties from user feedback that are relevant for prioritizing the requirements.
-These properties are resulted mainly from sentiment analysis and speech-acts analysis~\cite{Kifetew-IST21}.
+These properties result mainly from sentiment analysis and speech-acts analysis~\cite{Kifetew-IST21}.
 Let $N$ be the total number of sentences in a feedback message, and $N_{pos}$ (or $N_{neg}$) be the number of sentences with positive (or negative) sentiment.
 Due to neutral sentiment, $N_{pos} + N_{neg}$ does not always equal to $N$.
 Given a user-feedback message, $neg$ = $\frac{\sum_{n=1}^N SentimentScore_{neg}(Sentences[n])}{N_{neg}}$ and $pos$ = $\frac{\sum_{n=1}^N SentimentScore_{pos}(Sentences[n])}{N_{pos}}$ quantify the message's negative and positive sentiments respectively.
 ReFeed uses StanfordCoreNLP to compute $SentimentScore$ at the sentence level~\cite{Kifetew-IST21}.
 The speech-acts analysis is aimed to calculate the extent a feedback message conveys feature request as opposed to other intentions like bug fix.
 To that end, a message's intention score, $int$, is calculated as the average of the intentions of its sentences.
 An $int$=1 implies the message is a feature request, whereas a lower $int$ score suggests that the feedback is less about making a feature request.
+In this formulation, feature request intention receives a higher intention score and contributes more strongly to the prioritization as opposed to other intentions like bug fix.

 Having associated each requirement $r$ via $F$ with a set of feedback messages, Kifetew \emph{et al.}~\cite{Kifetew-IST21} inferred the requirement's priority $P$ in ReFeed as\footnote{We ignore the severity measure from~\cite{Kifetew-IST21} as it is based purely on the negative sentiment of feedback.
 As can be seen in equation (\ref{eq:1}), the negative sentiment has already been considered in ReFeed.}: